pdc/jeremydaysite/UPDATE-2025.md

 Check static files for character encoding – seems they need an explicit charset decl now

-Change email address to cleanskies@yahoo.co.uk

-Delete references to Twitter.
-Add links to Threads and Instagram

 Strange Machine – all the images have been made unavailable by Flickr, might just need URLs adjusted?